 If your cat is diagnosed with pneumonia your vet will begin treatment to help stabilize your cat's condition then work to fight the infection.
 Based on the severity of your cat's symptoms, treatment may include hospitalization for monitoring, oxygen therapy or a nebulizer treatment to help ease respiratory symptoms, as well as intravenous fluids to treat dehydration, and broad-spectrum antibiotics or anti-fungal medications to help fight infection.

-For cats receiving treatment for pneumonia, the prognosis is generally good, however aspiration pneumonia is particularly difficult to treat and can lead to further complications later.
-The underlying cause of the illness, as well as your cat's overall health, and age will all play a role in how well your cat recovers from pneumonia.
+There is a good chance that your cat will recover from pneumonia if they recieve appropriate treatment early.
+That said, aspiration pneumonia is particularly difficult to treat and can lead to further complications later.
+The underlying cause of the illness, as well as your cat's overall health, and age will all play a role in how well your feline friend recovers from pneumonia.
 Sadly, cats that are very young, very old, or immunocompromised may not be strong enough to battle a severe case of pneumonia.Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.